 The tankless gas water heaters reviewed below are high-quality, energy-efficient models able to provide hot water on demand for years to come.

-Designed to operate at up to 82 percent efficiency, the Rinnai V65eN Tankless Water Heater doesn’t disappoint.
-It features 150,000 BTU maximum input and provides 6.5 GPM hot water outflow, making it a good option for a home with one or two bathrooms and one to two adults or teens.
-Like other Rinnai units, the V53DeP can sync with your WiFi and smartphone or tablet and can be used with digital controllers (sold separately).
+Designed to operate at up to 82 percent efficiency (and to be installed outdoors), this Rinnai tankless water heater doesn’t disappoint.
+It features 150,000 BTU maximum input and provides 6.5 GPM hot water outflow, making it a great option for a home with one or two bathrooms and one to two adults or teens.
+Like other Rinnai units, this one can sync with your WiFi and smartphone or tablet and can be used with digital controllers (sold separately).

-Enjoy hot water wherever you go—even if camping or off the grid with the Camplux 1.32 Outdoor Portable Tankless Water Heater.
+Enjoy hot water wherever you go—even if camping or off the grid with this Camplux portable tankless water heater.
 This propane-powered water heater is designed to provide up to 1.2 GPM, supplying enough hot water to take a short shower or wash dishes.
 At just 28,000 BTU, the Camplux won’t heat enough water to run a household, but it will be a welcome addition where no other source of hot water is to be found.
 The igniter on the water heater requires two D-cell batteries (or plug it into a standard outlet, when available).
 The Camplux can be paired with a 12-volt water pump to increase water pressure, and the unit comes with a handle that can be hung over a hook or a strong tree limb.

-Enjoy lower utility bills with the Rinnai RL75iN HE+ Tankless Water Heater, which provides up to 7.5 GPM of hot water flow and comes with maximum 180,000 BTU input, making it well-suited to homes with two bathrooms and two to three adults or teens.
-This non-condensing, natural gas-powered tankless hot water heater comes with Rinnai’s ThermaCirc360 technology to ensure consistently hot water as soon as the faucet is turned on.
+Enjoy lower utility bills with this Rinnai that provides up to 7.5 GPM of hot water flow and comes with a maximum output of 180,000 BTUs—just right for homes with two bathrooms and two to three adults or teens.
+This non-condensing, natural gas-powered tankless hot water heater features Rinnai’s ThermaCirc360 technology to ensure consistently hot water as soon as the faucet is turned on.
 The unit also syncs with WiFi and can be monitored and programmed remotely.

 FAQs About Your New Tankless Gas Water Heater